How to Prepare for the U.S. Immigration Medical Exam

 What Conditions Make You Inadmissible to the U.S.?

-Often, communicable diseases of public health significance are inadmissible to the United States.
-In plain English, that means that a disease that someone can catch from you – if that disease is not present in the U.S. or poses a great risk to people in the U.S. – makes you ineligible to immigrate to the country.
+Often, individuals with communicable diseases of public health significance are inadmissible to the United States.
+In plain English, that means that a disease that someone can catch from you – if that disease is not already present in the U.S. or if it poses a great risk to people in the U.S. – makes you ineligible to immigrate to the country.

 The U.S. Department of Health and Human Services, or HHS, maintains a list of communicable diseases of public health significance that includes: